vdubyna/composer-modman/README.md

-Composer helper
+Composer Modman
 ===============

-It is created to extend composer functionality.
+It was inspired by modman utility written on PHP and adolpted to use as composer package.

  * Install modules into existed applications
  * Back the changes from the modules to repository
+ * It can work with any source while files map exists

 Installation
 ------------